Are We Done Yet?: Plot

-When Suzanne goes into labor, with the hospital half-an-hour away, Nick, Kevin, and Lindsey have to deliver the babies.
+After finishing the house, when Nick tries to apologize, Suzanne is in the middle of having contractions and starts going into labor.
+The family tries to go to the hospital, but since the hospital is half an hour away, the babies are coming quickly.
+With no choice but to have labor in the house, Nick, Kevin, and Lindsey have to deliver the babies.
 Chuck tries to get there, but his truck breaks down and he is forced to power walk down to the house.
-While she's still in labor, Nick gets a call from Magic Johnson.
+While she is still in labor, Nick gets a call from Magic Johnson.
 After Suzanne gives birth to identical twin boys, the movie ends six months later with a big BBQ in their backyard, at which Nick debuts his new magazine titled Are We Done Yet?, based on his experience building the house.